 IoT is the next big thing in the computing market.
-IoT stands for Internet of Things.
-The technology essentially is about inter-connectivity of smart devices using the Internet.
-Since the past three decades, the world is focusing on making the technology faster.
-Now, the smartest people in the world are putting their brains together to connect these smart devices to increase mobility and productivity improving the efficiency of the devices.
+IoT stands for the Internet of Things.
+The technology is about the interconnectivity of smart devices using the Internet.
+Since the past three decades, the world is focusing on making technology faster.
+Now, the smartest people in the world are putting their brains together to connect these smart devices to increase mobility and productivity for improving the efficiency of the devices.

 If you look carefully, you can notice that our environment is now full of smart devices.
-From smart watches to smart TVs and refrigerators, we interact with at least one or more smart devices daily.
-With the advent of IoT, now these smart devices are interconnected and operated using a singular device such as a smartphone.
-The suitable example would be Jarvis, an AI redefining IoT.
+We interact with at least one or more smart devices daily either it is smartwatch, smart TV, or refrigerator.
+With the advent of IoT (Internet of Things), these smart devices are interconnected and operated using a singular device such as a smartphone.
+A suitable example would be Jarvis, an AI redefining IoT.

 Let us look at few examples of how the IoT revolution is shaping our future:

 When you incorporate more than one smart device in a house, you can easily convert it to a smart house.
 You can operate a smart house using only your smartphone.
 Some examples of the smart devices include,

 - Smart lighting: Detects the presence or absence of moving object and turns on/off accordingly.

 - Voice Assistants: Help in carrying out several functions in the house using voice commands.
 You can perform tasks like turn down lighting or turn off the gas by voice commands.

 - Smart Robots: These robots serve as personal butlers to carry articles around the house.

 The hospital industry is one of the major sectors that are revolutionized by the advent of smart IoT technology and wearables adding to the era of the quantified self.
 With advancing biomedical and bioengineering fields, it is possible to maintain human health more efficiently.
 Thereby it is reducing the number of annual fatalities.